nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 repo: jpms-monitor
 ---

-The Java Platform Module System (JPMS) brings modularization to Java and the JVM and it changes how we program in the large.
+Java's module system brings modularization to Java and the JVM and it changes how we program in the large.
 To get the most out of it, we need to know it well, and the first step is to learn the basics.
 In this tutorial I'll first show you a simple *Hello World* example and then we'll take an existing demo application and modularize it with Java 9.
 We will create module declarations (`module-info.java`) and use the module path to compile, package, and run the application - code first, explanations second, so you can cut to the chase.